-As time moves on, guitar manufactures are now running into various environmental issues with regards to the supply of traditional woods – Signs are that it is going to get worse not better – As such 10, 20 or 30 year old classic models are attracting serious interests from players and collectors alike, as they are still built with the traditional ingredients – Take the Gibson Les Paul Custom, which traditionally has always utilised an ebony fingerboard – In recent years any form of an LP Custom have only been available on a spasmodic basis – It was not to long ago that Gibson built a limited run of LP Customs, with a price tag approaching £3000, that utilised a rosewood fingerboard – Whilst I’m sure it is still a nice guitar, that plays and sounds okay, but an LP Custom should never have a rosewood board – So with all of the above in mind, how about this used, 1987 Gibson Les Paul Custom, that was built in the old traditional manner with a solid mahogany body, plus ebony fingerboard
+As time moves on, guitar manufactures are now running into various environmental issues with regards to the supply of traditional woods – Signs are that it is going to get worse not better – As such 10, 20 or 30 year old classic models are attracting serious interests from players and collectors alike, as they are still built with the traditional ingredients – Take the Gibson Les Paul Custom, which traditionally has always utilised an ebony fingerboard – In recent years the availability of new LP Custom’s has been somewhat spasmodic, even with a ‘Richlite’ fingerboard – It was not to long ago that Gibson built a limited run of LP Customs, that utilised a rosewood fingerboard – Whilst I’m sure they are still a nice guitar, that play and sound okay, but an LP Custom should never be equipped with a rosewood board – So with all of the above in mind, how about this used, 1987 Gibson Les Paul Custom, that was built in the old traditional manner, with a solid mahogany body, a maple cap, plus an ebony fingerboard

 In no particular order please read the following evaluation comments :-

-- Fitted with a pair of Dunlop strap locks
+- Fitted with a pair of Schaller strap locks

 - 8 digit serial number + 137 pot dates indicate a 1987 date of birth